The many faces of omega-logic: Second-order arithmetical theories

 \subsection{Basic rules and axioms}

 We will work with a one-sided Tait-style calculus, which proves sequents of the form $\vecgamma=\langle\gamma_i\rangle_{i<n}$, as defined in e.g. \cite{Pohlers:2009:PTBook}.
 In such a calculus, negation may only be applied to atomic formulas.
-We assume that the Tait calculus is formalized in such a way that the scheme stating that $\vecgamma,\alpha$ is derivable whenever $\alpha$ is a true atomic sentence is provable in $\eca$; this is not a strong assumption, as $\Sigma^0_1$-completeness is provable in $\ea$ for standard calculi \cite{HajekPudlak:1993:Metamathematics}.
+We assume that the Tait calculus contains enough axioms and rules so that $\vecgamma,\alpha$ is derivable whenever $\alpha$ is a true atomic sentence; this is not a strong assumption, as standard calculi have this property.
 We will also assume that at least the following rules are available:

 where $\alpha$ is atomic, $v,V$ do not appear free in $\vecgamma$, and $\alpha'$ is obtained from $\alpha$ by replacing some instances of $r$ by $r'$.
 We denote this calculus by $\taitc$; $\taitc^\rho$ is the restriction of $\taitc$ which allows cuts only for formulas of rank less than $\rho\leq\omega$ (in particular, $\taitc=\taitc^\omega$).